dskoda1/Databases_Final_Project/README.md

 Inside of the lib folder:

-Main.java- Actually runs our interface allTriggers.sql- contains all of our triggers for the database system displayTable.sql- package which contains functions to display all of the different tables in our system insertRecord.sql- package which contains procedures to add purchases or products to our system monthlySale.sql- package which contains a function to get the monthly sales report ojdbc.jar- java compiler
+Main.java- Actually runs our interface

+allTriggers.sql- contains all of our triggers for the database system

+displayTable.sql- package which contains functions to display all of the different tables in our system

+insertRecord.sql- package which contains procedures to add purchases or products to our system

+monthlySale.sql- package which contains a function to get the monthly sales report

+ojdbc.jar- java compiler

-Proj2data.sql- holds all our initial creations of the system dropTables.sql- drops our entire system(tables, triggers, sequences) initScript.sql- runs all of the scripts in the proper order
+Proj2data.sql- holds all our initial creations of the system

+dropTables.sql- drops our entire system(tables, triggers, sequences)

+initScript.sql- runs all of the scripts in the proper order

 Inside of the classes folder:

 Customer.java, Employee.java, Supplier.java, Supply.java,
 Product.java, Purchase.java, Log.java, monthlySale.java

-All these files are used to interact with the sql code Basically just used for displaying tables from sql functions
+All these files are used to interact with the sql code.
+Basically just used for displaying tables from sql functions